-Based on the research findings, organizational culture positively impacts employee performance and job satisfaction, with higher levels of organizational culture leading to improved performance and satisfaction.
-Conversely, cyberloafing behavior negatively affects both performance and satisfaction, with increased Cyberloafing leading to declines in these areas.
+Based on the research findings, it can be concluded that organizational culture positively impacts both employee performance and job satisfaction, with higher levels of organizational culture leading to improved performance and satisfaction.
+Conversely, cyberloafing behavior negatively affects both performance and satisfaction, with increased cyberloafing leading to declines in these areas.
 Job satisfaction itself is a crucial factor, significantly enhancing employee performance.
 Furthermore, organizational culture indirectly boosts performance through increased job satisfaction, while cyberloafing behavior indirectly diminishes performance via reduced job satisfaction.
-To improve the situation at dr. Sayidiman Magetan Hospital, it is recommended that a positive organizational culture that encourages innovation be fostered and provides clear job directives be fostered.
-Employees should minimize Cyberloafing, particularly activities unrelated to work, such as downloading entertainment files.
+To improve the situation at Dr. Sayidiman Magetan Hospital, it is recommended to foster a positive organizational culture that encourages innovation and provides clear job directives.
+Employees should minimize cyberloafing, particularly activities unrelated to work such as downloading entertainment files.
 Enhancing employees' skills and addressing the tendency to procrastinate will also be beneficial.